Draconian (band)

-Draconian is a Swedish gothic metal/death-doom band formed in Säffle in 1994.
+Draconian is a Swedish gothic metal band formed in Säffle in 1994.
 The band's lineup had changed over the years, with only founding members Anders Jacobsson and Johan Ericson still active members.
 Since the release of their first album Where Lovers Mourn in 2003; the lineup has been mostly stable, with Jerry Torstensson on drums, and Lisa Johansson and Heike Langhans alternately singing clean vocal parts.
-The band has released seven studio albums along with various singles and music videos.
-In 2024, the band celebrated its 30th anniversary with a 17-date European tour.
+The band has released eight studio albums along with various singles and music videos.

 History

 Formation and demos (1994–2002)

 Draconian was formed in 1994 in Säffle, Sweden.
 In May 1994, drummer and vocalist Johan Ericson, bassist and vocalist Jesper Stolpe and guitarist Andreas Hindenäs assembled the band Kerberos, initially playing melodic death metal with black metal influences.
 Seven months later, lead vocalist and lyrics composer Anders Jacobsson joined the band, and its name changed to Draconian.

 Their first demo, Shades of a Lost Moon, was recorded in 1995.
 Guests were flutist and vocalist Jessica Eriksson, keyboardist and vocalist Susanne Arvidsson, and Andreas Haag on the introductory section of "My Nemesis".
 It was released in February 1996, however, no recording contract was obtained.
 In early 1997, the band proceeded to record their second demo, entitled In Glorious Victory.
-The band, however, became discontent with the quality of the recording and discontinued the release.
+The band, however, became discontent with the quality of the recording and scrapped the release.

-In the following months, two members of Draconian had to complete their military service, slowing down the progress of the band.
-Susanne Arvidsson left the band for personal reasons and was replaced in 2001 by Lisa Johansson.

 Both in 1998 and 1999, the band did some gigs.
 After receiving positive reactions, they decided to enter the studio once more.
-In August 1999, Draconian recorded The Closed Eyes of Paradise, an album dealing mostly with the theme of Lucifer and his fallen angels.
+In August 1999, Draconian recorded The Closed Eyes of Paradise, released later that year, an album dealing mostly with the theme of Lucifer and his fallen angels.
 Susanne Arvidsson made guest vocal appearances on this release.
-Between May and June 2000, Andreas Karlsson, Anders Jacobsson, and Johan Ericson worked on the mix, and the demo was released in the face of further line-up changes – Andreas Hindenäs left the band, replaced by Johan Ericson who switched to guitars; drums were then left to Jerry Torstensson.
+Between May and June 2000, Andreas Karlsson, Anders Jacobsson, and Johan Ericson worked on their next demo, the two-track EP Frozen Features, which was released in the face of further line-up changes – Andreas Hindenäs left the band, replaced by Johan Ericson who switched to guitars; drums were then left to Jerry Torstensson.
+In the following months, two members of Draconian had to complete their military service, slowing down the progress of the band.
+Susanne Arvidsson was replaced in 2001 by Lisa Johansson.

 The demo Dark Oceans We Cry was recorded in 2002, the first release to feature Lisa Johansson's vocals.
 The demo was made available on the internet, as well as in CD format.
 It received good reviews and the band signed a long-awaited record deal with Napalm Records.